rileygramlich/glossa-galore/README.md

 11. Add customizability features to change timeline photo or colors used or profile pic if they wanted to user something else other than their google avatar
 12. Add more stats features: flashcards seen, date since learning x language
 13. Add share feature for the app, as well as for sharing individual posts or sharing user pages
+14. Add ability to learn English from other languages
+15. Add ability to learn common phrases with the flashcards